My Generation (album): Reception and legacy

 In his 1967 column for Esquire, music critic Robert Christgau called My Generation "the hardest rock in history".
 In 1981, he included its American version in his "basic record library".
 Richie Unterberger hailed the album as "the hardest mod pop" ever recorded in a retrospective review for AllMusic: "At the time of its release, it also had the most ferociously powerful guitars and drums yet captured on a rock record."
 Mark Kemp wrote of the record in The Rolling Stone Album Guide (2004):

 With its ferocious blend of grungy distortion, rumbling bass and percussion, and brutish vocals, The Who Sings My Generation became the blueprint for much of the subsequent garage rock, heavy metal, and punk.
 In contrast to debut albums from the Rolling Stones (whose take on Southern American rock & soul was fairly earnest) and the Beatles (who spread the word of rock & roll through sweet harmonies and easily digestible melodies), My Generation positively shoved at the boundaries of popular music.
 Townshend's fiercely original guitar experiments here predate the innovations of his later American rival Jimi Hendrix.

 The American edition of the album was included in "A Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 In 2000, musician Elvis Costello named the album one of his "500 [favorite] albums that can only improve your life" and "better than everything that I've made".
 In 2003, My Generation was ranked number 236 on Rolling Stone magazine's list of the 500 greatest albums of all time, then was re-ranked number 237 on the 2012 revised list, and named the second greatest guitar album of all time by Mojo magazine.
 In 2004, it was No. 18 in Q magazine's list of the 50 Best British Albums Ever.
 In 2006, it was ranked No. 49 in NMEs list of the 100 Greatest British Albums.
 In 2004, the title track was No. 11 in Rolling Stone magazine's list of the 500 greatest songs of all time.
 In 2006, "The Kids Are Alright" was No. 34 in Pitchfork's list of the 200 greatest songs of the 1960s.
 In June 2009, the edited 1966 US version of the album "The Who Sings My Generation" was selected by the Library of Congress for preservation in the National Recording Registry for being "Culturally, historically and aesthetically significant".
 Writing for the BBC, Chris Jones described the album as "one of the most vital and important reasons to love rock 'n' roll".

+Music journalist Phil Smee has identified the tracks It's Not True, The Ox and Anyway, Anyhow, Anywhere as key examples of freakbeat, a term he coined to describe the psychedelic transformation of beat music in 1966.